Massless-io/OpenVRDriver_MasslessPen/README.md

 This is an OpenVR / SteamVR driver to add support for the Massless Pen to the OpenVR ecosystem.

+This repository contains the source code.
+If you want to just run the OpenVR driver and use the Massless Pen inside SteamVR, please go to https://massless.io/customers and download the Massless OpenVR Driver installer.

 ## Building
 This repository is available as an example of how to integrate the Massless Pen API into software, and as an example of how to write a complex OpenVR driver.
-As a result, only the *test_suite* project will build without the libraries supplied on purchase of a Massless Pen.
+To build the project you will need to download the Massless Pen API from https://massless.io/developers and place the contents of the API folder into the API folder ready in this repository.

 To build the project, run the following:
 > git clone https://github.com/Massless-io/OpenVRDriver_MasslessPen.git